nilsign/spring-boot-demo-be/README.md

 generate TypeScript interfaces or classes from Java classes."

 Execute the following maven goal and a directory named 'generated' will appear with a Typescript file containing all Typescript DTO models.
-Copy the `dto-models.ts` file into corresponding REST API client (e.g. a Angular Frontend) project and use it there to communicate with this backend through the REST API.
+Copy the `dto-models.ts` file into the corresponding REST API client (e.g. a Angular Frontend) project and use it there to communicate with this backend through its REST API.

 Adapt the [typescript-generator Maven plugIn](http://www.habarta.cz/typescript-generator/maven/typescript-generator-maven-plugin/plugin-info.html) values in the the `pom.xml` to e.g. mark additional java packages to be including in the Typescript